broadinstitute/warp/website/docs/contribution/contribute_to_warp/contribution-guidelines.md

 If a PR is abandoned after starting the review process, the WARP team will either take ownership of it or close the PR.

 ### Troubleshooting WARP testing
+All pipelines must pass syntax, scientific and Smart-tests, as described in the [testing overview](https://broadinstitute.github.io/warp/docs/About_WARP/TestingPipelines).
 The WARP team will help troubleshoot testing for new contributions.

 ## Example Contribution Process